Back to species list

 Distribution & Habitat

-Breeds across temperate Eurosiberia from Ireland and Portugal east to central Mongolia and the Yenisei River, and in Morocco, Tunisia, and northern Algeria.
-Migrates on a broad front across the Mediterranean and Sahara to winter throughout sub-Saharan Africa.
-Prefers open country with low vegetation such as pastures, meadows, and farmland, especially near water, and occurs up to 2,200 meters elevation.
-Much more urban than the barn swallow, readily breeding in city centers and often found near trees for roosting and foraging.
-On wintering grounds uses similar open habitats but typically flies higher and is more nomadic; in East Africa it occurs mainly in higher areas.
-Has occurred as a vagrant to Alaska, Newfoundland, Bermuda, the Azores, and Colombia.
+Breeds across temperate Eurosiberia east to central Mongolia and the Yenisei River, and in Morocco, Tunisia, and northern Algeria.
+Migrates on a broad front across the Mediterranean and Sahara to winter in sub-Saharan Africa and tropical Asia.
+Preferred habitat includes open country with low vegetation, pasture, meadows, farmland, and mountains up to 2,200 m.
+More urban than barn swallows, often nesting in city centers.
+Vagrants recorded in Alaska, Newfoundland, Bermuda, Azores, and Colombia.

 Behavior & Ecology